homer0/codebox/README.md

 ## ⚠️ Disclaimer

-I suck at Docker and Bash, so some of the code may be a bit messy, and it may not follow the best practices.
+I suck at Docker and Bash, so, some of the code may be a bit messy, and it may not follow the best practices.
 This project is my excuse to learn about both things.

 ## 🍿 Usage